ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/2_neighbor-behaviors/6_seeking.md

 ## SeekingJob

-Internally, the behavior find an entity's closest neigbhor.
+Internally, the behavior finds an entity's closest neigbhor.
 It gives a direction towards it and speed greater than or higher that the neigbor's.
 The strengths and speed grow as the distance to the neighbor decreases.

 This behavior outputs the following:
 - `DesiredDirection` - *direction to the closest neighbor*